12dlabs/stories/fairy-tales/the-goose-girl/README.md

-THERE was once upon a time an old Queen whose husband had been dead for many years, and she had a beautiful daughter.
+There was once upon a time an old Queen whose husband had been dead for many years, and she had a beautiful daughter.
 When the princess grew up she was betrothed to a prince who lived at a great distance.
 When the time came for her to be married, and she had to journey forth into the distant